leopard0ly/gwas2crispr/README.md

 devtools::test()
 ```

+---

 ## Notes on resources

-- **FASTA export** is optional.
+* **FASTA export** is optional.
 If `BSgenome.Hsapiens.UCSC.hg38` is not installed, the FASTA step is skipped gracefully; CSV and BED files will still be produced.
+* **Required runtime client:** `gwasrapidd` must be installed to ensure smooth data retrieval from the GWAS Catalog.
-- Informational output uses `message()` so that you can silence it with `suppressMessages()` when running scripts or examples.
+* Informational output uses `message()` so that you can silence it with `suppressMessages()` when running scripts or examples.

+---

 ## Citation